dustdusk/marktext/README.md

 [:portugal:](docs/i18n/pt.md#readme)
 [:kr:](docs/i18n/ko.md#readme)

 [MarkText](https://github.com/marktext/marktext) is a markdown editor written by [Jocs](https://github.com/Jocs) and [contributors](https://github.com/marktext/marktext/graphs/contributors).

 This is a fork of [the official MarkText repository](https://github.com/marktext/marktext), where I've merged in a bunch of open PRs from the upstream repository.
 My intent is to keep Marktext alive while there is a lull in engagement from the official repo's owners.
 If the maintainers choose to bring that repository back to life, I'll sunset this fork in favor of theirs.

-**I have very limited time, all I can really do is make sure the app can still run.
-If you would like to see this project grow, please do what you can to help!
-I will prioritize PR reviews.
-Thank you.**
+This fork is aimed at enhancing Marktext's image functionality.
+It adds the ability to automatically convert images into Base64 strings and insert them into the markdown document.
+You can configure the converted file size limit and image dimensions.

+**This feature enhances consistency and portability between images and Markdown files.**

 ## Installing

 ### Linux

-Builds are available in rpm, deb, and AppImage formats right now!
+~~Builds are available in rpm, deb, and AppImage formats right now!
-Head over to our [releases page](https://github.com/jacobwhall/marktext/releases) to download a copy.
+Head over to our [releases page](https://github.com/jacobwhall/marktext/releases) to download a copy.~~

+**The version provided by jacobwhall above is the Linux version and does not include the new feature within this fork.**

-### MacOS and Windows
+### MacOS

-✨ coming soon! ✨
+✨ coming soon... or never ✨

+### Windows

+Head over to our [releases page](https://github.com/dustdusk/marktext/releases) to download a copy.

 ## Contributing